 The concept of independent living embraces the idea that individuals with disabilities may need daily assistance with their life activities, but they remain the best experts regarding their own needs.
-Ratzka (2005) explains independent living from the perspective of an individual with a disability, same choices and control in our every-day lives that our non-disabled brothers and sisters, neighbors and friends take for granted.
+Ratzka (2005) explains independent living from the perspective of an individual with a disability,

+Independent Living does not mean that we want to do everything by ourselves or that we do not need anybody or like to live in isolation.
+Independent Living means that we demand the same choices and control in our every-day lives that our non-disabled brothers and sisters, neighbors and friends take for granted.
 We want to grow up in our families, go to the neighborhood school, use the same bus as our neighbors, work in jobs that are in line with our education and interests, and raise families of our own.
 We are profoundly ordinary people sharing the same need to feel included, recognized and loved (para 8).